xeccfmm/SAF/README.md

-# SAF
+# SAF - Selenium Automation Framework
-Selenium Automation Framework
+## A collection of open source testing tools to facilitate quick turnaround on automation testing

 ## This repository shows some of the features of the framework:
 ### BDD (Cucumber)